-Growing hollyhocks (Alcea rosea) in the garden is the goal of many gardeners who remember these impressive flowers from their youth.
-The flower stalks on hollyhocks can reach heights of 9 feet tall!
+Growing hollyhocks (Alcea rosea) in the garden is a goal of many gardeners who remember these impressive flowers from their youth.
+The flower stalks on hollyhocks can reach heights of 9 feet (2.7 m.) tall!
 They can tower above a garden, adding a lovely vertical element to your yard.
 Let's look at a few tips on hollyhocks to help you grow them in your yard.

 How to Plant Hollyhocks

-If you are planting seeds, sow the seeds outside about a week before last frost.
-If you are planting seedlings out, wait about 2 – 3 weeks after last frost.
-Hollyhock seeds only need to be planted right below the soil, no more than 1/4 of an inch deep.
-Hollyhock plants should be about 2 feet apart to grow well.
-Bare root hollyhocks can also be planted.
+The first thing to understand is how to plant hollyhocks.
+Hollyhocks need full sun and moist, rich, well drained soil.
+The mistake many novice hollyhock growers make is to plant this flower in soil that's too dry.
+If you are planting seeds, sow them outside about a week before last frost.
+If you are planting seedlings out, wait about two to three weeks after last frost.
+Hollyhock seeds only need to be planted right below the soil, no more than 1/4-inch (.6 cm.) deep.
+Hollyhock plants should be about 2 feet (61 cm.) apart to grow well.
+You can also plant bare root hollyhocks.

 How to Grow Hollyhocks